Former Rep. Pat Schroeder, a pioneer for women's rights, dies at 82

 For a while, she taught a graduate-level course titled "The Politics of Poverty."
 She also headed the Association of American Publishers.

-She later moved to Florida, where she continued to dabble in politics.
+Schroeder continued working in politics after moving to Florida, going door to door, speaking to groups and mentoring candidates.
+She was politically active for issues and candidates across the country and campaigned for Hillary Clinton in 2016.
 Among other activities she served on the board of the Marguerite Casey Foundation.

 Schroeder was born in Portland, Oregon, on July 30, 1940.
 She was a pilot who paid for college tuition with her own flying service.
 She graduated from the University of Minnesota before earning her law degree in 1964.
 From 1964 to 1966, she was a field attorney for the National Labor Relations Board.

 She is survived by her husband, James W. Schroeder, whom she married in 1962.
-Also surviving are their two children, Scott and Jamie.
+Also surviving are their two children, Scott and Jamie, and her brother, Mike Scott, as well as four grandchildren.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.